 HHV-6 reactivation is the most frequent cause of encephalitis after HCT.
-Disease onset is typically two to six weeks post-transplant.
+Disease onset is typically two to six weeks posttransplant.
 Initial signs and symptoms include confusion, delirium, short-term memory loss, syndrome of inappropriate antidiuretic hormone secretion and seizures.
 Long-term outcomes can result in brain damage, memory defects and death.
 HHV-6 is also associated with delayed engraftment, allograft failure, acute GVHD and CMV reactivation.
 There are currently no FDA-approved treatments for HHV-6.
 The use of off-label antivirals is limited by several factors.
-Ganciclovir is associated with dose-limiting bone marrow toxicity which may delay HCT engraftment, cidofovir is associated with kidney toxicity, as well as the risks of infection and deep vein clots stemming from its required route of administration.
+Ganciclovir is associated with dose-limiting bone marrow toxicity which may delay HCT engraftment, cidofovir is associated with kidney toxicity and foscarnet is also associated with kidney toxicity, as well as the risks of infection and deep vein clots stemming from its required route of administration.